shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ad-ops-for-mobile-sdk.md

 ---
-Title : Ad Ops for Mobile SDK
+title: Ad Ops for Mobile SDK
-Description : This section describes how to implement ad ops settings for our mobile SDKs. ms.custom : android-sdk
+description: This section describes how to implement ad ops settings for our mobile SDKs. ms.custom: android-sdk
 ---

-# Ad Ops for Mobile SDK
+# Ad ops for mobile SDK

 This section describes how to implement ad ops settings for our mobile SDKs.